nebulaeandstars/o/README.md

   #   include: limit the search to any specific patterns?
   #   ignored: which patterns should be ignored (if any)?
   #   command: open files with which command? (default: xdg-open)
+  #   full-path: select using the full path, or just the file name?
   #   terminal: does the command run in the terminal? (default: false)

   # basic example (view images using xdg-open)